joyent/conch-api/docs/modules/Conch::Route::Build.md

 Accepts the following optional query parameters:

-- `health=<value>` show only devices with the health matching the provided value (can be used more than once)
+- `health=:value` show only devices with the health matching the provided value (can be used more than once)
-- `active_minutes=X` show only devices which have reported within the last X minutes
+- `active_minutes=:X` show only devices which have reported within the last X minutes
 - `ids_only=1` only return device IDs, not full device details

 - Requires system admin authorization or the read-only role on the build